SAMMISolutions/docs/doc_posts/_commands-twitch/get-poll-pr-results.md

 num: 16.6
 ---

 Gets the result of a poll or prediction.
-Must provide its ID which can be retrieved by listening to Twitch Poll/Prediction triggers or from [Get Latest Poll/Prediction ID]({{ "#Get Latest Poll/Prediction ID" | strip }}) command.
+Must provide its ID which can be retrieved by listening to Twitch Poll/Prediction triggers or from [Get Latest Poll/Prediction ID]({{ "#getlatestpollpredictionid" | strip }}) command.

-{% include alert.html text="This command needs some time to execute, either delay your next commands by 1-2 seconds or use <a href='/commands/statements#waituntilvariableexists'>Wait Until Variable Exists</a> command." type="warning" %}
+{% include alert.html text="This command needs some time to execute, either delay your next commands by 1-2 seconds or use <a href='/docs2/commands/wait#waituntilvariableexists'>Wait Until Variable Exists</a> command." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------